NguyetQuoi/Cartrack/README.md

 It takes 4 days to complete this assignment, because I have some deadlines on freelance job.
 I'm sorry because of my bad attitude.
 Thank you so much for reading my README.
 Have a nice day.

+// Branch second-main is my update for the assignment after the deadline.
+// I just want to complete it as good as I can.